emilianaambo/BigData/README.md

 - CryptoCurrency.ipynb
 - Iris data.ipynb

-Alternatively, All contents of the project e.g data, file to retrieve the data etc are within the folder: dataem/
+Alternatively, All contents of the project e.g data files, file to retrieve the data, notebooks etc are within the folder: dataem/